jacobwojoski/dice-stats/README.md

 - Fix Streaks, Streaks are off by 1 rn.
 1 extra value at the end.
 They Start correctly though

 ## Longterm Goals
-- Better UI design (Change button pos?)
+- Better UI design
+    - Change Button Positions
     - Implement Google charts better, potentally move to different charting sw (Add as Lib instead?)
+    - Better format for stats, Tabs?
 - Export data to be saved (Prolly Export and import as JSON)
 - Import Data to reload old values? (use JSON format)
     - Import just global data?
 User data, Ability to choose?